didarmurad2019/Course-Title-Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/README.md

 # Workshop # 01 – Python & AI in 2 Days 🧠
 # A Creative Coding Bootcamp for Kids (Ages 10–14)🎨
-See complete work shop contents in the folder "Workshop_1"
+See complete workshop contents in the folder "Workshop_1"